dentarg/auth0-blog/_posts/2017-10-25-chromedevsummit-summary-day-two.markdown

 **[Paul Irish](https://twitter.com/paul_irish)** and **[Eric Bidelman](https://twitter.com/ebidel)** gave an amazing talk on **Modern Tooling, Testing, and Automation**.
 They uncovered new features in DevTools and unleashed Puppeteer, a new Node library for controlling headless Chrome.
 We have some crazy new features in Chrome DevTools.
 These features include:

-* CSS Grid Layout Inspection
+* CSS Grid Layout Inspection.
-* Color contrast evaluation
+* Color contrast evaluation.
-* Local Overrides: This feature actually blew my mind.
+* Local Overrides - This feature actually blew my mind.
 Developers like myself have secretly wished over time that there should be a way to make changes to the HTML structure, CSS and JavaScript of a website and have those changes persist even if the browser is reloaded for the purpose of development. _Local overrides_ takes care of that effectively.
 It allows you create a folder, and save these temporary changes to disk.
 * Performance Monitor to show live streaming metrics.
 * Filter Sidebar to enable filtering of errors in the console by _user messages_, _errors_, _warnings_ and _info_.
 * Group Similar Checkbox to enable grouping of similar or repeating errors.
-* Top-level await in Console
+* Top-level await in Console.
 * Storage Usage Summary for Progressive Web Apps.
 The _Clear Storage_ section now provides a graphical allocation of storage used by a PWA.
 * Service Worker Upgrades - New _Push_ and _Sync_ feature in DevTools for the definition of custom payload in testing push notifications and background sync.